Skip to main content

 • Write resources in run-time order

-Resources with Changes to Internal Sub-resources
+Resources with changes to internal sub-resources

 Some custom resources are designed to create and edit other sub-resources as part of the resource declaration.
-In unified mode, Chef Infra Client parses a resource code block that creates or edits a sub-resource and immediately tries to apply that change, even though the sub-resource does not yet exist.
+In unified mode, Chef Infra Client parses a resource code block that creates or edits a sub-resource and immediately tries to apply that change, even though the sub-resource doesn’t yet exist.
 This results in the execution of an incomplete resource.

 # 'edit_resource' results in an incomplete subresource